-The new price of the V2 will be $5500.
+We are increasing the price of the V2 by $500 USD.
 We will keep the lead time active on the website online store for the Pocket NC V2, so you can also check there.

 Should you have any questions regarding this change in price, please contact us at email@example.com, and we’d be more than happy to talk with you.
 Thank you for understanding that this price increase means we can continue to maintain the superior standard of our products and customer service that you’ve come to expect from us well into the future.